 - Concept development: With proven concept FairFishing moves on to a full-scale operation

-20 station employees service 37 users of the station’s facilities (fishers, skippers, boat owners) who employ approximately 400 seasonal employees.
+- 35 users (partners) of the station’s facilities (fishers, skippers, boat owners) employ approximately 400-500 seasonal employees.

 The Partner Supply Unit (PSU)

 The Partner Supply Unit, which opened in January 2015, sells fishing gear and equipment to FairFishing partners at cost prices.
 It currently employs one manager and seasonal people producing and repairing nets after need.

 With EU funds in 2017-2018, one boat and engine workshop was constructed to strengthen the technical capacity of the regional fishery.
 A 5tons crane is installed in the harbour to lift boats and engines up and in to the workshop.